 Status and Trends

 The health of coastal, estuarine and marine ecosystems is heavily influenced by water quality.
-Water quality is naturally different between different estuary types.
+Water quality is naturally different between different estuary types and between estuaries and marine waters.
 However, pressures on water quality over time can lead to reduced ecosystem health including:

-- changes in the distribution and abundance of species
+- changes in the distribution and abundance of aquatic species

 - algal blooms